 You’ll earn 1.25 miles for each dollar in purchases so you’ll actually have 21,250 points after completing the minimum spend required for the bonus on this card and your points don’t expire.

-This Capital One credit card has no foreign transaction fees, so it is a great card to take when you’re travelling abroad.
+This Capital One credit card has no foreign transaction fees, so it is a great card to take when you’re traveling abroad.

-As I mentioned above, there is no annual free for this credit card.
+As I mentioned above, there is no annual fee for this credit card.
 For that reason, it is great for people just getting started with credit card rewards.